 Dial-Up internet is the internet of the ’90s.
 You may remember the “dial-up sound” you would hear when connecting to AOL using a CD you got in the mail.
 Believe it or not, companies like NetZero, Juno, AOL, MSN, and EarthLink still provide dial-up internet service.
 Dial-Up internet is not the best for speed and it does require a landline phone service.
 However, in some very remote locations, it may be the only option for rural internet service.

 Where Can You Get Webformix Internet?

 Webformix is the highest-rated internet service provider in Central and Southern Oregon, and we should be; we are from here!
 Webformix is a local small business that aims to provide high-quality internet service with easy-to-reach human support.
-We have many towers in Central and Southern Oregon.
+We have many towers in Central and Southern Oregon and also offer commercial internet service.
 Here are just some of the locations that we service: